- Clinical science

 - Expedited partner therapy is recommended in most cases of STIs, particularly chlamydia and gonorrhea.

-- Asymptomatic patients should also be treated to prevent serious complications (i.e., PID and infertility) and further spreading
+- Asymptomatic patients should also be treated to prevent serious complications (e.g., PID and infertility) and further spreading.

-- Found mostly in tropical and subtropical countries
+- Most common in tropical and subtropical countries

-- Secondary infection after about three weeks: painful lymph nodes in the inguinal region (buboes); with formation of abscesses (pus); , systemic symptoms
+- Secondary infection; (after approx. 3 weeks): painful swelling of the lymph nodes in the inguinal region (buboes) with abscess formation (pus discharge) and systemic symptoms